mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: The Proposed Method: mKG-RAG

-The optimization of our QM-Retriever involves two key objectives: (1) \textit{Question-Evidence Alignment.} To retrieve query-relevant evidence, we employ contrastive learning~\cite{he2020momentum,chen2020simple} to align the features of multimodal query and evidence by encouraging positive query-evidence pairs to have similar representations in contrast to the negative pairs in a batch, \textit{i.e.},
+(2) \textbf{\textit{Question-Evidence Alignment.}} To retrieve query-relevant evidence, we employ contrastive learning~\cite{he2020momentum} to align the features of multimodal query and evidence by encouraging positive query-evidence pairs to have more similar representations than negative pairs in a batch, \textit{i.e.},

-Here, $B$ denotes the batch size, and $\tau$ is a temperature parameter.
-(2) \textit{Question Reformulation.} We leverage LLMs to convert the original question $q$ into a declarative statement $s$ that emphasizes the scene context.
-By encoding $(I_q, s)$ with QM-Retriever, we obtain a declarative representation $Z_{s}$ as a reference.
-Then, Kullback-Leibler divergence is measured to minimize the divergence between the distributions of $Z_q$ and $Z_s$.
-Finally, the total objective is formulated as the linear combination controlled by a hyperparameter: